Read our latest news bulletin

 Further information on the documents TEIs must submit following their Board of Examiners is available here.

-The Chair of the Common Awards overarching Board of Examiners has asked us to remind TEIs that they are very welcome to send a representative from their TEI Board of Examiners (normally the Chair) to the meetings of the overarching Board.
+TEIs are reminded that they are very welcome to send a representative from their TEI Board of Examiners (normally the Chair) to observe the meetings of the overarching Board.
 Up to three TEI BoE representatives may attend each board.
 This can be a good way for TEIs to discover more about how the overarching Board works, and to see how we handle decisions about their students.

-The next meeting of the Board is due to be held online, on 1st December from 12pm – 5pm.
+The next meeting of the Board is due to be held online on 1st December from 9:30am – 12:30pm.
 Please contact the team if a representative from your TEI Board of Examiners wishes to attend this meeting.

 Ahead of the Board of Examiners, we would like to remind TEIs of the principles surrounding the conversion of marks.